BinDang5695/AppiumJava/README.md

 ## Run tests by IntelliJ IDEA

 1. Open the desired TestNG test class or test suite.
-2. Right-click the class or `testng.xml`.
+2. Right-click the class or `SuiteRegressionTest.xml`.
 3. Select **Run**.
 4. IntelliJ IDEA will execute the test and display the execution results in the Run window.